vweevers/async-emitter-component/README.md

   asynchronously (through setImmediate) and thus code suceeding `.emit()` will be executed before any event listeners.
-* Interupt the callback chain in async listeners by calling the callback with the error as the first parameter; in sync listeners by throwing an Error.
+* Interupt the callback chain in async listeners by calling the callback with the error as the first parameter.

 ## Usage